 - Building Codes – Check with your local code department to make sure your installation plan meets all building codes.

-Weatherproof enclosures
+Weatherproof enclosures for Starlink

 If you put the router in something like the QILIPSU Junction Box above, it will be protected from the elements, and secure inside a lockable enclosure.
 The QILIPSU box is large enough to accommodate the Starlink Ethernet Adapter if you need to run Ethernet to your home, or if you are supplying a signal for a wireless point-to-point system.
 You’ll need to drill your own holes to route the AC power cable, Starlink cable, and any other cables you may require inside the box.